mozilla/addons-linter/README.md

 ### Building and watching for changes

-You can run `npm start` to build the library and then rebuild on file changes.
+You can run `yarn start` to build the library and then rebuild on file changes.

 Once you build the library you can use the CLI in `bin/addons-linter`.

 ### Testing

 Tests use `grunt` but don't require global `grunt`.
-Just run `npm test`.
+Just run `yarn test` or `npm test`.

 #### Coverage